RoboJackets/robocup-software/rj_gameplay/README.md

 # rj\_gameplay - Gameplay for RJ RoboCup SSL

+This is the Python library that controls gameplay, or high-level decision-making.
 Main folders:

+`stp/`

-`stp/`         - infrastructure for RC gameplay
+Infrastructure, or stable code, for gameplay

+`rj_gameplay/`

-`rj_gameplay/` - implementation of RC gameplay
+Implementation, or frequently changing code, of gameplay

+`tests/stp`

-`tests/stp`    - unit tests for stp/
+Unit tests for stp/

 ## STP Framework